Documentation

 - DRIVE_DELETE

-16. Agents can only receive
+16. A specific agent can only receive

 YAML